dalegaspi/bu-ms-s6-tp/Doc/CS683_DLegaspi_myFlickr.md

 - The application now takes full advantage of fragments and view bindings.
 Lab 3 has been _instrumental_ in understanding how it all works and was able to apply the knowledge for this iteration.
 - Layouts still a challenge although it's a bit manageable than before.

+### Iteration 3

+- Added more comments in the code per facilitator's feedback 😊
+- Much research is done on the library to be used for the charts/statistics.
+The data are mostly not wired yet but should provide some clues on what the final will look like
+- Some significant work is done on the auto-hiding Toolbar.
+Most of the information out there are outdated and the recent AndroidX Framework actually made this very easy now, it's just a matter of finding the information
+- Right now the image stats are downloaded from the Flickr API and stored in the database but it blocks.
+Future iteration should not block this to make the UI responsive
+- Lab3 has been helpful in understanding the database integration beyond concepts and was able to apply those knowledge here.

 ### Screenshots